bcgov/issuer-kit/README.md

 - `identity-kit-agent`: http://localhost:8024

-**Please Note:** when running in default OR demo mode, changes to the code will not be reflected in the containers unless a rebuild using `./manage build` and restart using `./manage start` is performed.
+:information_source: When running in default OR demo mode, changes to the code will not be reflected in the containers unless a rebuild using `./manage build` and restart using `./manage start` is performed.

 ### Development Mode